maksoud13/honeybadger/ENV_SETUP.md

 - Frontend `.env.local` is already in `.gitignore`
 - All environment variables are automatically passed to Docker services
 - Backend reads variables from both Docker environment and `application.properties`
+- Database initialization scripts are in the `DB/` folder

 ## Quick Reference: Changing Values